a1800mod/docs-en/tutorials/sounds.md

 </ModOp>
 ```

-Thereafter we have to load the new soundbank to our designated regions.
+Thereafter we have to load the new soundbank to our designated regions (made by Serp).

 ```xml
 <ModOp Type="add" GUID="5000001,5000000,160001,114327" Path="/Values/RequiredSoundBanks/SoundBanks">